 - Contact us

 FLEUR is distributed freely under the MIT license and has a growing user community.
-Currently, about 3,000 users registered on the FLEUR-webpage.
-The source-code is available as a git-repository where an issue tracking system can be used to report code-related problems.
+While about 3000 users registered on the older FLEUR-webpage the current free distribution scheme does no longer allow user tracking.

 FLEUR is a feature-full, freely available FLAPW (full-potential linearized augmented planewave) code, based on density-functional theory.
 The FLAPW-method is an all-electron approach within density functional theory that is universally applicable to all atoms of the periodic table and to systems with compact as well as open structures.
 It is widely considered to be the most precise electronic structure method in solid state physics.